isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 Please ensure that you keep your mobile device's Bluetooth function turned on so that the TraceTogether app renains activated throughout your stay in Singapore.

-#### 27. What happens if visitors do not have mobile devices to download the TraceTogether app?
+#### 28. What happens if visitors do not have mobile devices to download the TraceTogether app?

 All visitors must have a mobile device to download the TraceTogether app.
 They are responsible for ensuring that their mobile devices are compatible with the TraceTogether app, and may be refused boarding and entry into Singapore if they are unable to download the TraceTogether app on their mobile devices.

 Children  aged  12 or younger in that calendar year and travelling with parent/guardian are exempted from this requirement.
 Visitors with a certified disability or special need are also exempted.

-#### 28. Can visitors switch off their mobile devices while in Singapore?
+#### 29. Can visitors switch off their mobile devices while in Singapore?

 No, visitors must keep their mobile devices and the Bluetooth function switched on at all times while in Singapore.

-#### 29. Can visitors uninstall the TraceTogether app upon departing from Singapore?
+#### 30. Can visitors uninstall the TraceTogether app upon departing from Singapore?

 Visitors must retain the TraceTogether app with the data on their mobile devices for 14 consecutive days after departing from Singapore.
 This is to facilitate contact tracing if visitors are tested positive for COVID-19.

+#### 31. What happens if I test positive for COVID-19 in Singapore?

+Should ATP visitors test positive for COVID-19 in Singapore, they will be accorded the necessary medical treatment.

+Such visitors are required to bear the full cost of medical treatment, tests and isolation imposed on them for public health reasons.
+They will also need to upload all data in the TraceTogether app for contact tracing purposes upon request by the Singapore Ministry of Health (MOH).

 ### **Departing from Singapore**

-#### 31. I had travelled from Hong Kong SAR to Singapore on an ATP.
+#### 32. I had travelled from Hong Kong SAR to Singapore on an ATP.
 What are the requirements I need to meet if I intend to return to Hong Kong SAR after my stay in Singapore?

 Information on the entry requirements for Hong Kong SAR can be found on the website of the Immigration Department of Hong Kong SAR [here](https://www.immd.gov.hk/eng/services/index.html).

 If you are travelling to Hong Kong SAR under the travel bubble arrangement, please refer [here](/hongkong/atb/requirements-and-process).

-#### 32. Do I still need to take a COVID-19 PCR test in Singapore before I return to Hong Kong SAR, if the COVID-19 PCR test I had taken in Hong Kong SAR is within 72 hours before my departure from Singapore?
+#### 33. Do I still need to take a COVID-19 PCR test in Singapore before I return to Hong Kong SAR, if the COVID-19 PCR test I had taken in Hong Kong SAR is within 72 hours before my departure from Singapore?

 There is no need to take another COVID-19 PCR test in Singapore.
 You will need to present the COVID-19 PCR test result certificate issued to you in Hong Kong SAR to the airline staff when checking in for your departure flight in Singapore.

-#### 33. How can I take a pre-departure COVID-19 PCR test in Singapore?
+#### 34. How can I take a pre-departure COVID-19 PCR test in Singapore?

 The pre-departure COVID-19 PCR test may only be administered at selected clinics and testing centres as listed [here](/pdf/clinic_listing_05112020.pdf).